schmoigl/gender-pension-gap/README.md

-# Other Revenue Website
+# AK-Pensionsreformrechner Website

-This repository contains the Quarto-based website for the Other Revenue project.
+This repository contains the Quarto-based website for the AK-OOe-Pensionen project.
 The website is live at:

 [https://data-science.wifo.ac.at/AK-Pensionsreformrechner/](https://data-science.wifo.ac.at/AK-Pensionsreformrechner/)